vamsiramakrishnan/TrafficSignRecognition/README.md

 * Some methods to augment data would be jittering using **projective transform** , **scaling**, **zooming** , **brightness A

 # Model Architecture
+The model architecture is very similar to most classification deep learning nets.

+* Spatial Transformers have been deployed to achieve invariance in scale
+* CNN for feature extraction
+* Linear Classifier with softmax activation for the classification task

 **Localization Modules ** -> **Spatial Transformer Module** -> **CNN** -> ** Linear Classifier**
 **VGG1** -> **VGG2** -> **VGG3** -> **VGG4** -> **CONCAT - VGG1_VGG2_VGG3_VGG4** -> **FC1** -> **FC2** -> **Logits**